wpilibsuite/frc-docs/source/docs/software/dashboards/glass/plots.rst

 Plotting with AdvantageScope
 ----------------------------

-:ref:[AdvantageScope](docs/software/dashboards/advantagescope:AdvantageScope) is an alternative option for creating plots, including from data recorded to a log file using :ref:[WPILib data logs](docs/software/telemetry/datalog:On-Robot Telemetry Recording Into Data Logs).
+:ref:`AdvantageScope <docs/software/dashboards/advantagescope:AdvantageScope>` is an alternative option for creating plots, including from data recorded to a log file using :ref:`WPILib data logs <docs/software/telemetry/datalog:On-Robot Telemetry Recording Into Data Logs>`.
 See the documentation for the [line graph](https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/tabs/LINE-GRAPH.md) tab for more details.

 .. image:: images/advantagescope-plot.png
    :alt: Screenshot of an AdvantageScope window displaying a line graph with several numeric and discrete fields.